Terms & Conditions of Hire

-The period of Hire cannot extend beyond 23.30 hrs, nor should more than 100 persons occupy the Hall at any one time.
+The period of Hire cannot extend beyond 23.30 hrs, nor must more than 100 persons occupy the Hall at any one time.

-At the end of any period of hire, which shall include setting up and clearing away time, the Hall must be vacated and its facilities left in the condition in which they were taken over.
-Failure to do so will incur reasonable charges to repair any damage caused or provide payment for additional cleaning requirements.
+At the end of the Hire the Hall must be vacated and its facilities left in the clean condition in which they were taken over.
+Failure to do so will incur reasonable charges for any additional cleaning required.

-Any electrical appliances brought into the Hall for use by the Hirer are fit for purpose.
-They should carry current evidence of professional PAT testing.
+It is the Hirer’s responsibility to ensure any electrical appliances brought into the Hall for use by the Hirer are safe and fit for purpose.

 Please note:

-• Any accidents, breakages and damage should be reported to the Bookings Manager as soon as practicable.
+Any accidents, breakages and damage must be reported to the Bookings Manager as soon as practicable.

-Please note that all Hirers must pay the charges for the hire of the Hall per hour and part hour.
-Hirers requiring additional facilities must add the cost of those facilities to this charge.
+Hirers must pay the charges for the hire of the Hall per half hour and any part half hour, and the charges for additional facilities.
+The current charges are shown on the Booking Form.

 Additional facilities for bona fide stage productions are available by special arrangement.